Creating custom adapters

 }

-• bpPerPx - number: resolution of the genome browser when the features were fetched
+• bpPerPx - resolution of the genome browser when features were fetched

-• headers - set of HTTP headers as a JSON object
+• headers - HTTP headers as a JSON object

-• anything from the renderProps of the display model type gets passed to the getFeatures opts
+• any renderProps from the display model type are also passed

 freeResources